amidevous/PKHeX/README.md

 https://github.com/kwsch/PKHeX

-## Building for Linux or MacOSX online version 23.10.11 latest work on wine
+## Building for Linux or Mac OSX online version 23.10.11 latest work on wine

 install the prerequisites according to your system